 If you’re fascinated by aircraft, spacecraft and related technologies then this course is for you.
 You’ll learn about aerodynamics, structures, propulsion, systems, flight dynamics, mechanical engineering and computer-aided design.
 And you’ll apply this to analyse and design flying vehicles.

 In Year 3 you will complete a research project which will allow you to work creatively on an aerospace-related subject.
 And in Year 4 a group design project will give you valuable experience in team working and development processes.

 You’ll work with a range of vehicles and use different types for design, analysis, simulation and test.
 You’ll get involved with unmanned air vehicles (UAVs) for civil applications.

 You’ll graduate with a rounded education in aerospace engineering, be prepared for a wide range of career options, taking ideas from concept through to flight.

-BTEC Extended Diploma: Distinction, Distinction, Distinction including Maths units
+BTEC Extended Diploma: Distinction, Distinction, Merit (including Maths unit).

-GCSE: 5 including Maths and English grade C or equivalent
+GCSE: 5 at grade C/4 including Maths & English or equivalent .

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 For information on possible changes to course information, see our Essential and Important Course Information.